EvolutionSuperOperator#

 Parameters:

-• time (float, array (list, tupple) of floats or TimeAxis) – Time(s) at which the evolution superoperator should be applied
+• oper (float, array (list, tupple) of floats or TimeAxis) – Time(s) at which the evolution superoperator should be applied

 • target (DensityMatrix, ReducedDensityMatrix) – Operator which the evolution superoperator should be applied